astronomer/docs/learn/airflow-ui.md

 ![Gif showing how to navigate to the logs of an individual task instance.](/img/guides/airflow-ui_grid_logs.gif)

-If a task has been retried, you can click on a task try button to see the logs for a given attempt.
+Click on the **Logs** tab to see the logs for a selected task.
+If a task has been retried, you can click on a task try button to see the logs for that attempt.
 Hover over a button for status and duration information at a glance.

 ![Screenshot of logs tab with task instance try history buttons.](/img/guides/log-attempts-buttons.png)